 We collect two types of information about you: Personally Identifiable Information and Non-personally Identifiable Information.

 “Personally Identifiable Information” is information that lets us know who you are, specifically.
-Information in this category includes the information you use when registering to use the Platform, like your name, email address, associated domain name and credit card information.
+Information in this category includes the information you use when registering to use the Platform, like your name, company name, email address, postal address, other contact information, associated domain name and credit card information.
 Your login credentials are also Personally Identifiable Information.
 Finally, this category includes information tied to your identity that you provide us through other means, such as emails to our support service and comments on our blog.

-We do not permanently store the content of emails you send and receive with the Platform (unless you store emails in Mailboxes) and we do not mine your messages for contextual advertising.
+Your use of the Services is subject to the Mailgun Terms of Service.
+We do not permanently store the content of emails you send and receive with the Platform and we do not mine your messages for contextual advertising.
 We do temporarily store emails if you are using our store() action through Routes.
 In addition, we temporarily store emails for purposes of our outbound reputation systems, ensuring they comply with our Terms of Service, re-attempting the delivery of emails that were previously unsuccessfully delivered and for providing log data.
 If you are using our Email Validation service, we do not store those email addresses.
 While you should keep in mind that email, by its nature, is not a reliably private means of communication, we support TLS and SSL to limit these risks.

 We use the information we collect about you to provide the Services to you.
 As part of that purpose, we may use your Personally Identifiable Information and Non-personally Identifiable Information:

 - to create and maintain your Platform account, and to control access to it;